Vnovnick/run-tracker-ns/README.md

 - Fix post height readjustment on window resize
 - Add visual representation of the route as seen in the Strava app
 - Add a functioning Spotify player widget in the sidebar that allows users to drag and drop the album art into the widget to play the song
+- Find a way to allow the user to properly logout of their Strava and Spotify accounts.
+Redirecting to the official logout pages will take the user away from Run Tracker with no way of coming back to the homepage.